Anatomy PhD Tuition & Financial Support

 A number of first-year supplemental awards and fellowships are also available on a competitive basis.

-The program pays the stipend and tuition for the first two years.
+The program pays the stipend and tuition for the first 18 months.
 Subsequently, the adviser for the dissertation research is responsible for the stipend and tuition.
 To ensure that students will be able to complete their dissertation research in this laboratory, the departmental chair guarantees this support.

 Medical insurance is required for all students, with the University paying 80 percent of the cost of medical, dental and vision coverage.
 See details about student health insurance.